tsylanaatadbwen/Portfolio-Projects/Python Pandas/README.md

 ## Overview

 This Python project focuses on analyzing UFC (Ultimate Fighting Championship) rankings data.
 The dataset provides insights into fighter rankings, title reigns, and visualizations of UFC fighters' rankings over time.
-The primary purpose of this project is to showcase the author's proficiency in using the Pandas library to solve data analysis problems encountered during the analysis.
+The primary purpose of this project is to showcase my proficiency in using the Pandas library to solve data analysis problems encountered during the analysis.

 ## Data Source